baileyflanigan/15-996-website/index.md

 ### Course structure (abridged)
 This course is structured around the Jigsaw Method, an evidence-based approach to cooperative learning.
 Before reading this section, it may be helpful to read the longer *Course Structure* section on the Pedagogy page, which describes the components below in more detail within the Jigsaw framework.
 This will also be explained in week 1 of class.

 **Lens groups and synthesis groups**.
-In this class, students are grouped in two different ways: into *lens groups*, and into *synthesis groups*.
+In this class, each student belongs to two groups: a *lens group*, and a *synthesis group*.
 Synthesis groups are the same each week; lens groups are by default the same each week, but students are permitted to trade on a week-to-week basis.
 See the <u>Assigned Groups and Lenses</u> (link coming soon) for group assignments.
 <br>

 **In-class resources**.
 Each week of class generally has the same schedule (with small deviations in weeks 1 and 6), generally consisting of a guest-lecture followed by two rounds of discussion.
 The first round of discussion occurs in lens groups, and the second in synthesis groups.
 For each week, we provide detailed <u>In-Class Schedules</u> (link coming soon) to help students to follow along in class and provide all resources students will need to participate.